Car Accident Lawyers

 - T-bone accidents: T-bone accidents are common at intersections when one driver fails to yield the right of way to another driver, running a stop sign or a red light.

 - Single-vehicle crashes: Single-vehicle crashes involve drivers crashing into guardrails, signposts, trees, or buildings.
 They can occur for various reasons, but most often because of distracted driving, impaired driving, or falling asleep behind the wheel.

 Dangerous Intersections in Memphis

-Generally, most accidents and congestion occur along I-240, typical for a major city’s beltway.
+Generally, most accidents and congestion occur along the I-40/I-240 loop, especially around Union Avenue, Poplar Avenue, East Parkway, and South Parkway.
 You can see these traffic hotspots in the red images below:

 What are the causes of car accidents in Memphis?